yaswanthsetty/yaswanthsetty/README.md

 - 📸 I capture code and landscapes alike!
 - ✈️ Dreaming up my next adventure, in tech or travel
-- 🎯 Motto: “Learn it.
+- 🎯 Motto: "Learn it.
 Build it.
-Share it.”
+Share it."

 ---